Glokc0ma/SD-Maid-Pro/Systemcleaner.md

 # SystemCleaner
-The SystemCleaner is purely file/directory based filtering engine in contrast to tools like [AppCleaner](https://github.com/d4rken/sdmaid-public/wiki/Appcleaner) it has no notion of "apps".
-It scans the whole device and tries to sort found items into different filter based on each items metadata.
-Each filter specifies criteria that a file has to meet before being placed into that filter.
-Every item can only be sorted into one filter.
+The SystemCleaner is a file/directory based filtering engine.
+It full fills a task similar to the [AppCleaner](https://github.com/d4rken/sdmaid-public/wiki/Appcleaner) tool, but it has no notion of "apps".
+It searches the whole device and tries to sort found items into different filter based on each items metadata.
+The default SystemCleaner filter target expendable files that can't be attributed to a specific app.
+It is also possible to create your own filter or import/export filter.

 ## Filter
 A filter specifies a set of rules that a file has to meet before it is sorted into it.
 SD Maid provides a set of default filters that you can choose from, but you can also import userfilters or create your own filter.